A Moody Palette and Black Marble Touches Give This Vintage Victorian New Life

 “When we started the process, there were several details that we wanted to keep, like the original staircase,” says Kapelevich.
 “But it wasn’t up to code, so we had to rip it out and create a new staircase that had to look like it had always been there.
 We wanted to keep a lot of the anaglypta wallpaper that lined the staircase and the entryway, but it started to fall apart as soon as we tried to repair it.
 When things aren’t cared for over time, it is really hard to preserve them.”

-But one of the coolest features in the home is the master bathrooms—yes, plural.
-“One of the fun things we got to do in this home is his and hers master bathrooms,” says Kapelevich.
+But one of the coolest features in the home is the primary bathrooms—yes, plural.
+“One of the fun things we got to do in this home is his and hers bathrooms,” says Kapelevich.
 “I love how these bathrooms play up the masculine and feminine extremes.”